 Obtaining your goals and celebrating your achievement.
-Money and finances are an ongoing life challenge, but you will be able to move forward with confidence.
+Money and finances are ongoing life challenges, but you will be able to move forward with confidence.

 Meet Your Coach

 DaRenda lives in Edmond, Oklahoma with her husband, David, and two sons.
-She has 14 years public and corporate accounting experience.
-On her off hours from helping clients transform their finances, she is usually spending time with her family, watching OU Football, or working in the yard.
+She has 14 years of public and corporate accounting experience.
+On her off-hours from helping clients transform their finances, she is usually spending time with her family, watching OU Football, or working in the yard.

 My husband, David, and I were married in 2006 after a short 9-months of dating.
 We look back and don’t really remember how everything happened, but it’s been working for us so far!
 We live in a suburban town of Oklahoma with our two boys and our Golden Retriever, Scooby.

 I graduated with a double-major from the University of Central Oklahoma in 2005, then went on to obtain my Masters in Business Administration in 2009.
 I have worked in public accounting with business bookkeeping; corporate, partnership, and personal taxes; and payroll.
 I’ve also worked in corporate accounting in various roles.
 To say I have a love of numbers would be an understatement.
 I pretty much live, eat, and breathe them!
 This being said, I wasn’t taught anything about money growing up, except that we didn’t have much.

 Our first home was the definition of a “fixer-upper.”
 We spent every free moment, and every extra dollar repairing and renovating that house for the five years we owned it.
 At that time, we also financed two cars and took out a home equity loan.
 Because we could pay the monthly payments on the above and for the credit cards we were utilizing, we didn’t realize what poor money choices we were making.
 We relied on family for emergencies, were saving very little for retirement, and figured we were young enough that we had plenty of time to worry about retirement after the house was renovated.